MarySed/starry-sky/README.md

 ### Messing with React-Three-Fiber

 Creating something with React-Three-Fiber.
-Major changes in repository due to changing ideas.
+Major changes in repository and general messiness due to changing ideas.
-See where it's at on https://mary-dev.netlify.app/